abhinavthula/api-test/README.md

 At the first insertion in a collection, it will be cleared.
 This is important to make every test isolated.
 You may refer to this object by its _docName_.

-The syntax for _docDescription_ is described bellow
+The syntax for _docDescription_ is described bellow.

+Most of times, documents have a base strucuture with some default fields.
+You do not need to repeat yourself in this case, see the option `defaultDocuments` bellow.

 #### Clearing collections
 The syntax is simply: